Foundation / Corporation

 - Primarily serve DuPage County residents

-- Organizations which have received grants through the Community Needs or General Grant Program for the past three consecutive years
+- Organizations which have received grants from unrestricted or field-of-interest funds through the Community Needs Grant Program for the past three consecutive years

 - Support religious activities (secular activities provided by religious organizations may be eligible for grant funds)